cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: I advocated for dropping unity, as I was not making progress in using the system for design.

+Chris Gore: Contributed to discussion involving continued use of Unity

 ####11/14/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Discussed further details on project implementation.
 Team voted against the use of Unity and began reworking code to be used in our own game engine developed using Java.